| |

 BOOK REVIEW | Heiress by Susan May Warren

 This household offers more than one interesting scenario and more than enough engaging characters to hold one’s interest for the entire hour-long seven episode span.
-It was pleasant to find just how much you adore every character, even those that aren’t meant to be as likable as others are intriguing – there is probably only about three regulars that are detestable and evil.
+It’s pleasant to find just how much we adore every character, even those not as likable as others are intriguing.
+There is probably only about three regulars that are detestable.
 Each time credits rolled, I found myself anxious to immediately pop the next disc in but held back at the idea that each passing hour was inching ever closer to an end, something that was dismal indeed.
 Many dramas have allowed servants and their “betters” to play just as equal a part in the stories, but I’d not seen it done quite as this one.
-Fellowes does a masterful job here and I enjoyed it tremendously – from the best Brittan has to offer.
+Fellowes does a masterful job here and I enjoyed it tremendously – from the best Brittan has to offer. downton abbey series one

 TV SERIES REVIEW | Downton Abbey, Series Two (2011)

 CONTENT NOTE: the content intrudes in such a way that while “mild” – because of its length – does bear mentioning.
-There is a homosexual subplot in episode one.
-There is evidence of letters and one same-sex kiss.
-A second attempt at a similar relationship is rebuked.
+There is a homosexual subplot in episode one; letters and one same-sex kiss.
+There rebuke in a second attempt at a similar relationship.
 There’s compromise of Mary’s honor, and we understand she went through with it willingly.
 Downton Abbey, series one has a TV-PG/14 rating.

 About Rissi JC